 PREPARATION FOR FINISHING

 - Before applying the first coat of finish, remove all handling marks, raised grain and other undesirable blemishes by sanding all surfaces with 180 grit sandpaper.
+For doors with shaker sticking, lightly ease the outside edge of the sticking with sandpaper.
 To avoid cross-grain scratches, sand with the grain.
-NOTE: small amounts of grease, oil or pitch can be wiped clean with mineral spirits.
+NOTE: small amounts of grease, oil or pitch can be wiped clean with denatured alcohol or turpentine.

 - Adjust or align components if necessary before finishing.
 Wood panels "float" and may be knocked into alignment with a wood block and hammer.
 Be careful not to damage door.

 - After sanding, clean door thoroughly with a cloth to remove all dust or foreign material.
 Do not use caustic or abrasive cleaners.